snmbala/regapolymers.com/README.md

 # regapolymers

 Source file of regapolymers.com.
-It was build on pure html using bootstrap anf netlify
+It was build on pure html using bootstrap and hosted on netlify